-The management and protection of cultural heritage should be in our hands, and not in the hands of the State or developers.
-We are calling for the following reforms, that are needed at a minimum to improve the protection of cultural heritage in Queensland:
+The management and protection of cultural heritage should be in the hands of traditional owners, and not in the hands of the State or developers.
+I call for the following reforms, that are needed at a minimum to improve the protection of cultural heritage in Queensland:

-- Amend the definition of 'Aboriginal party' so that traditional owners with cultural connection to Country can be involved in consultation and negotiation processes, regardless of their status as a native title party. - Create greater enforcement powers for First Nations, so that we aren't reliant on the State to protect our cultural heritage if it is in imminent danger of harm or destruction. - Establish an independent First Nations-led decision-making body that is responsible for dispute resolution and mediation, and for assessing who the right people to speak for Country are.
+- Amend the definition of 'Aboriginal party' so that traditional owners with cultural connection to Country can be involved in consultation and negotiation processes, regardless of their status as a native title party. - Create greater enforcement powers for First Nations, so that traditional owners aren't reliant on the State to protect cultural heritage if it is in imminent danger of harm or destruction. - Establish an independent First Nations-led decision-making body that is responsible for dispute resolution and mediation, and for assessing who the right people to speak for Country are.